 - haemorrhage (severe bleeding)

 - temporary dysaesthesia (impaired sense – for example, losing the sense of touch)

-One review of a number of studies found that exercise programmes which started four to six weeks after surgery on the lumbar spine (lower back), helped to decrease pain and improve a person's ability to function
+One review of a number of studies found exercise programmes that started four to six weeks after surgery on the lumbar spine (lower back) helped decrease pain and improve a person's ability to function.

 Read more about the risks of lumbar decompressive surgery and recovering from lumbar decompressive surgery.